-Director or Consulting fees were paid to or accrued by the following and are related party transactions: 2019 \$ 2018 \$ Decambruns Pty Ltd - an entity associated with Rodney Cameron (Director of Blue Energy Limited - November 2011 to present) 66,000 61,000 Mojo Enterprises Pty Ltd - an entity associated with Karen Johnson (Director of Blue Energy Limited - September 2011 to present) 66,000 61,000
+Director or Consulting fees were paid to or accrued by the following and are related party transactions: 2020 \$ 2019 \$ Decambruns Pty Ltd - an entity associated with Rodney Cameron (Director of Blue Energy Limited - November 2011 to present).
+In 2020 superannuation was paid directly into superannuation fund.
+60,360 66,000 Mojo Enterprises Pty Ltd - an entity associated with Karen Johnson (Director of Blue Energy Limited - September 2011 to present) In 2020, Ms Johnson's fees (\$60,360) were paid via - 66,000 the Company's payroll and superannuation was paid directly into superannuation fund.